williambailey/pacproxy/README.md

     	PAC file name, url, or javascript to use
   -l string
+    	Interface and port to listen on (default "127.0.0.1:8080") -s string
-    	Interface and port to listen on (default "127.0.0.1:8080") -v	send verbose output to STDERR
+        Interface and port to listen on of socks5 proxy (default "127.0.0.1:1080") -v	send verbose output to STDERR
 ```